It’s normal for our sleeping patterns to change with age because lifestyle habits and medical conditions can affect the production of sleep hormones.

 Gastrointestinal conditions like irritable bowel syndrome (IBS), ulcerative colitis, and Crohn’s disease have been linked with poor sleep and insomnia.

-This study found that almost eight in 10 people with Crohn’s or Colitis experience sleep problems during flare ups.
-And in another study, 39% of people with IBS suffered from insomnia at least once a month, with 15% reporting that stomach pain woke them up.
+This study found that around seven in 10 people with Crohn’s or Colitis experience sleep problems during flare-ups.
+In another study, 39% of people with IBS suffered from insomnia at least once a month, with 15% reporting that stomach pain woke them up.

 Equally, insomnia can trigger symptoms by causing stress and anxiety.